null

 Before Your First Cut

 It is finally here, the mill you have been excitedly anticipating!
-Besides piling up all those beautiful logs that are waiting to be milled, there are important things to do before your first cut.
+Besides piling up all those beautiful logs that are waiting to be milled, there are important things check off the to-do list before starting with your first cut.

 Step 1